LogtalkDotOrg/logtalk3/QUICK_START.md

 1. Read the User Manual sections on `Programming in Logtalk` and `Running and debugging Logtalk programs`.

+2. Take a look to the `adapters/NOTES.txt` file for important compatibility information about your chosen backend Prolog compiler and for any defined shorthands for commonly used load and make predicates.

-2. Take a look at the `coding` sub-directory.
+3. Take a look at the `coding` sub-directory.
 There you will find syntax support files for popular text editors which enable syntax coloring and other text services when editing Logtalk source files.
 There's also support for syntax highlighters used for publishing code.

-3. Create a sub-directory with a suitable name to hold all the files of your application.
+4. Create a sub-directory with a suitable name to hold all the files of your application.
 You may want to define the application directory path in a `settings.lgt` file in order to easily load your application (see the file `CUSTOMIZE.md` for details).

-4. Copy to this sub-directory a loader file from one of the example directories and modify it to load your own source files.
+5. Copy to this sub-directory a loader file from one of the example directories and modify it to load your own source files.

-5. Have fun!
+6. Have fun!